NiaOrg/NiaPy/docs/source/guides/git_beginners.rst

-Git Begginers Guide
+Git Beginners Guide
 ===================

-Begginer's guide on how to contribute to open source community
+Beginner's guide on how to contribute to open source community

 .. note::